 The Penguins made a pair of coaching changes on this date.
 On June 12, 1990, Bob Johnson was hired as the head coach, replacing Craig Patrick, and Scotty Bowman was named Director of Player Development and Recruitment.
 The Penguins won the Stanley Cup in Johnson’s first season with the team.
 Unfortunately, that was his only full season in Pittsburgh.
 He was diagnosed with a brain tumor in August of 1991 and was replaced by Bowman.
 Johnson passed away at age 60 the following November.

 On June 12, 1997, the Penguins hired Kevin Constantine as their new head coach.
-He, once again, replaced Craig Patrick, who was the general manager at the time, and stepped in after firing Eddie Johnston late in the 1996-97 season.
+He, once again, replaced Patrick, who was the general manager at the time and stepped in after firing Eddie Johnston late in the 1996-97 season.
 Constantine held onto the job until 25 games into the 1999-00 season, when he was fired and replaced by Herb Brooks.

 The NHL announced its postseason award winners on June 12, 1978.
-Mike Bossy was named the winner of the Calder Trophy, as the NHL’s top rookie for the 1977-78 season.
+Mike Bossy was named the winner of the Calder Trophy as the NHL’s top rookie for the 1977-78 season.
 He became the third member of the New York Islanders in five years to win the Calder Trophy, joining Denis Potvin (1974) and Bryan Trottier (1976).

-Other award winners for the 1977-78 season included Guy Lafleur with the Hart (league most valuable player) and Art Ross (leading scorer) Trophies, the Norris Trophy for Potvin with the Jack Adams Award (best coach) going to Bobby Kromm of the Red Wings.
+Other award winners for the 1977-78 season included Guy Lafleur with the Hart (league’s most valuable player) and Art Ross (leading scorer) Trophies, the Norris Trophy for Potvin with the Jack Adams Award (best coach) going to Bobby Kromm of the Red Wings.
 Ken Dryden and Michel Larocque of the Montreal Canadiens were given the Vezina Trophy.
 At this time, the Vezina was given to the goaltenders on the team with the best record and not as the goaltender voted as the best in the league like it is now.

 The 1985 NHL awards were also given out on this date.
 Penguins star Mario Lemieux won the Calder Trophy after scoring 43 goals and 100 points during his rookie season.
-Wayne Gretzky won both the Hart and Art Ross Trophies as well as the Ted Lindsay Award, which is given to the most outstanding player as voted by the players.
+Wayne Gretzky won both the Hart and Art Ross Trophies and the Ted Lindsay Award, which is given to the most outstanding player as voted by the players.
 Paul Coffey won the Norris, the Vezina went to Pelle Lindbergh and his coach with the Philadelphia Flyers, Mike Keenan, took home the Jack Adams.

 Odds & Ends